Frequently Asked Questions

 Q. Is there any cost to enter the DX Marathon and receive awards?

 A. There is no cost to the entrant.
 All certificates are downloadable PDFs and the cost for the plaques are covered by the plaque sponsors.
-The DX Marathon staff does incur costs and we welcome and encourage any donations via PayPal which is located on the front page of the website at www.dxmarathon.com.
-We highly encourage voluntary contributions anytime during the year even if it is a few “bucks”.
+The DX Marathon staff does incur costs and we welcome and encourage any donations via PayPal via the website.
+We appreciate voluntary contributions anytime during the year even if it is a few “bucks”.
+Contributions can be directed to paypal at wc3w@dxmarathon.com.

 Q. Does the DX Marathon website provide updates during the year on the top scores?

 A. The majority of participants prefer to keep their current scores private, so there is no current progress listing on the website.
 Participants can load their scoresheet during the year multiple times.
 The last submitted scoresheet will supercede previously submitted scoresheets.
-Those submitted logs during the year will remain private.
+We have had recent inquiries about making submitted scores public during the course of the year as participants submit.
+One option that we may be offering in 2025 will be during the 2024 submission, a participant will be asked if they will allow their score to be published in 2025 when they submit their scores.

-A. DXLab provides instantaneous Marathon award progress and completely automates the submission process.
+A. DXLab provides Marathon award progress.
 In addition, it does the following:

 Please see: